How would you describe your job to someone outside the financial industry?

 What draws you to architecture?

-What would you tell a junior or senior was your favorite part of Morgan Stanley?
+What would you tell a junior or senior in college is your favorite part of working at Morgan Stanley?

 The breadth of what you can do with it.
 I went into banking thinking that it wouldn’t prepare me for any other career should I want a change.
 But going into finance, particularly capital markets, gives you exposure into every industry.
 I think it’s very hard to make a choice when you are a junior or a senior at college.
 Going into a place like this gives you such breadth of knowledge that I think it prepares you for anything you want to do in the future, even if it isn’t in finance.